%1$s

 What are the complications of sepsis?

-Septicemia and sepsis is a progressive condition and can be treated effectively with the administration of antibiotics and intravenous fluids.
+Septicemia and sepsis are progressive conditions that can be treated effectively with the administration of antibiotics and intravenous fluids.
 However, untreated sepsis may lead to a variety of complications, such as:

-• Circulatory collapse: A reduced flow of blood which affects the functioning of various vital organs.
+• Circulatory collapse: a reduced flow of blood that affects the functioning of various vital organs.

-• Organ dysfunction: During sepsis, the permeability of the blood vessels increases leading to the reduced blood supply and an increased risk of clot formation.
+• Organ dysfunction: During sepsis, the permeability of the blood vessels increases, leading to a reduced blood supply and an increased risk of clot formation.
 This leads to dysfunction and failure of the organs.

-• Septic shock: Unmanaged sepsis leads to septic shock which is characterized by dangerously low blood pressure.
-A reduction in blood flow and low blood pressure leads to organ or tissue damage.
+• Septic shock: Unmanaged sepsis leads to septic shock, which is characterized by dangerously low blood pressure.
+A reduction in blood flow and low blood pressure lead to organ or tissue damage.

-• Inflammation: Highly aggressive immune system against the bacteria causes inflammation throughout the body and can cause organ damage.
-Serious inflammation that may lead to organ damage is particularly seen in those patients with a chronic disease, as the immune system of such patients is compromised.
+• Inflammation: A highly aggressive immune system against bacteria causes inflammation throughout the body and can cause organ damage.
+Serious inflammation that may lead to organ damage is particularly seen in those patients with chronic diseases, as their immune systems are compromised.

-• Acute Respiratory distress syndrome: This is also a serious effect of blood infection as the reduced supply of oxygen to the lungs and brain gets reduced.
+• Acute Respiratory Distress Syndrome: This is also a serious effect of a blood infection as the reduced supply of oxygen to the lungs and brain gets reduced.
 In conditions with a reduced amount of oxygen, the patient may experience neurological symptoms.

-• Blood clots: Blood infection may also cause the formation of blood clots in various parts of the body.
+• Blood clots: A blood infection may also cause the formation of blood clots in various parts of the body.
 As the blood clots block the blood flow in a tissue, the tissue starts to die.
-Prolonged obstruction of blood flow to an organ may lead to permanent damage and organ death, often needing amputation.
+Prolonged obstruction of blood flow to an organ may lead to permanent damage and organ death, often necessitating amputation.

-• Post-sepsis symptoms: It has been seen that even when the sepsis is completely treated, patient lives with post-sepsis symptoms for months.
-Some of the symptoms related to the condition “post-sepsis symptoms” includes
+• Post-sepsis symptoms: It has been seen that even when the sepsis is completely treated, the patient lives with post-sepsis symptoms for months.
+Some of the symptoms related to the condition “post-sepsis symptoms” include

 • Cognitive Decline,